 The first Leave No Trace principle is to plan.
 Planning and preparing can save your life, and it can help protect our environment.
 When an unprepared camper is uncomfortable, unhappy, unsafe, and cold, they will be the first to let down their guard relative to all the other principles to be comfortable, happy, safe, and warm.

-So, plan ahead by researching where you are going before recreating outside.
+So, plan by researching where you are going before recreating outside.
 When you plan, make sure to:

 - Plan out your route.
 If a trail has multiple sections, what is your final destination?